-A friend of Burton’s was very familiar with MTI and helped open Burton’s eyes to just how respected the school was.
-She then discovered that the Paralegal Studies program at MTI was approved by the American Bar Association (ABA)—which distinguished it from other respected programs in the area—and her decision became clear.
+A friend of Burton’s was very familiar with Campus and helped open Burton’s eyes to just how respected the school was.
+She then discovered that the Paralegal Studies program at Campus was approved by the American Bar Association (ABA)—which distinguished it from other respected programs in the area—and her decision became clear.

 Throughout this time, Burton had been working at Raley’s Supermarket, in its online customer service department.
 When customers put in their grocery orders online, Burton was one of the team members who would put those orders together and have them ready for the customers to pick up.

 And as luck would have it, many of her regular customers were attorneys.

 “I remember I’d be talking with them and they’d always say how respected the Campus program was in their professional circles.
 How they knew that anyone coming from the Campus paralegal program would be so well versed and prepared to enter the legal field that they’d usually hire them on the spot.”